Scipio94/Attendance_Data_Cleaning/SQL_Cleaning_ Syntax.md

 ![Data_Cleaning_TrueAbsence](https://user-images.githubusercontent.com/112409778/208683686-1c207193-cdad-47de-98a1-7c3705916efc.png)

-- *Creation of a 'true_absence' column, the difference between the sum of 'excused' & 'absence' from 'unexcused'*
+- *Creation of a 'true_absence' column, the difference between the sum of 'excused' & 'absence' minus 'unexcused'*
 - *Negative results in the 'true_absence' column is indicative 'excused' absences and will not negatively impact their attendance percentage*

 ## Step 3: Create a CTE